Top 100 Cities by Housing Affordability (Price-to-Income Ratio), 2025

 Why can some cities look extreme even if prices have cooled recently?

 Ratios can stay high when incomes lag behind prices over long periods.
-Even if prices stop rising, affordability may not improve quickly unless incomes catch up or housing supply expands enough to compress prices.
+Even if prices stop rising, affordability may not improve quickly unless incomes catch up or housing supply expands enough to ease price pressure.

 Does the ratio reflect mortgages and interest rates?